-Year 6 Unit 12: Exploring Change 4 learning hours For primary pupils this unit focuses on the measures elements of time and co-ording there is a progression from sequencing and ordering through telling the time form the co-ordinate work flows in the secondary students' learning focused on the relablectives include the use of y=mx+c for straight lines, the use of functions and the nally to solving problems involving time. ationships between co-ordinates.
-Key Prior Learning ➤ describe positions on a 2-D grid as coordinates in the first quadrant Core Learning > describe positions on the full coordinate grid (all four quadrants) Learning Leads to > work with coordinates in all four quadrants Exemplification Vocabulary a) Write the coordinates of points A, B a b) Plot the points: D = (4, -3) and E = (0, -3) and coordinate (x, y) x coordinate; y coordinate quadrant negative axis x-axis y-axis first quadrant 2nd quadrant 3rd quadrant 4th quadrant origin horizontal vertical plot construct coordinate grid
+Year 6 Unit 12: Exploring Change 4 learning hours For primary pupils this unit focuses on the measures elements of time and co-ordinates.
+There is a progression from sequencing and ordering through telling the time formally to solving problems involving ti The co-ordinate work flows in the secondary students' learning focused on the relationships between co-ordinates.
+K objectives include the use of y=mx+c for straight lines, the use of functions and the graphing of more complex functions.
+Prior Learning ➤ describe positions on a 2-D grid as coordinates in the first quadrant Core Learning > describe positions on the full coordinate grid (all four quadrants) Learning Leads to > work with coordinates in all four quadrants Exemplification Vocabulary 1. a) Write the coordinates of points A, B ar b) Plot the points: D = (4, -3) and E = (0, -3) and E = (0, -4) coordinate (x, y) x coordinate; y coordinate quadrant negative axis x-axis y-axis first quadrant 2nd quadrant 3rd quadrant origin horizontal vertical plot construct coordinate grid